 Despite his worldwide fame, many don't know that John was born and raised in the West Midlands town of Redditch where he lived for most of his life and where an impressive memorial by acclaimed sculptor Mark Richards was finally erected during 2018 in recognition of his formidable legacy.

-John Bonham's first professional band was called "The Senators" with whom he made his first record in 1964 when a teenager.
+John Bonham's first professional band was called "The Senators" with whom he made his first record in 1964 while still a teenager.
 The line-up also included Terry Beal (lead vocal), Graham Dennis (rhythm guitar), Bill Ford (bass guitar), and Trevor McGowan (lead guitar).
 The band was one of fourteen featured on the now-rare "Brum Beat" album issued by DIAL Records in an effort to showcase the best local beat groups from Birmingham.

 Bill Ford remembers those days well including the unforgettable occasion when John first joined the group.
 Although the Senators were an early step along the road to fame and fortune for John Bonham, Bill and John formed a lasting friendship and kept in touch after they left the band and up until John's life ended so tragically.